Did you know you can now book a picnic or fire pit online?

 Affiliate Organizations and Coaches are not eligible to purchase the above insurance.
 To find out more about our insurance terms, please contact Client Services.

-• Sports facilities are booked in two-hour (minimum) increments.
+• Sports facilities (sports field, stadium or ball diamond) are booked in two-hour (minimum) increments.

-• These online sport field bookings cannot be used to replace regular seasonal bookings.
+• Online sport facility bookings cannot be used to replace regular seasonal bookings.

-• Non-Affiliated groups (private individuals and groups) will require insurance.
+• Private individuals and groups will require insurance.
 Fees will automatically include a minimum $2 million liability insurance coverage.

-• An Affiliated Organization will need to contact a Client Services representative to provide proof of insurance and additional details in advance of booking.
+• Organizations will need to contact a Client Services representative to provide proof of insurance and additional details in advance of booking.

 • Dressing rooms will be available up to 30 minutes before the booked time and must be vacated no later than 30 minutes after the booked time.

-• Minors (under 18) must be accompanied by an adult supervisor at all times.
+• Minors (under 18) must be accompanied by an adult at all times.

 Non-affiliated Organization Insurance Only Insurance Charge Definition